KwandaSilekwa/movies-app/README.md

 # Laravel Movies App

-* Movies App designed using Laravel and the TMDb APi.
+* Movies App designed using Laravel and the TMDb API.

 ## Preview
 To see this a live deploy of this project